Bulls vs. Heat Player Props Betting Odds

 |3PM

-- The 21.5-point total set for Zach LaVine on Saturday is 3.0 less than his season scoring average.

-- He has grabbed 4.5 rebounds per game, the same as his prop bet for Saturday.
+- He has averaged 4.5 rebounds per game, equal to his prop bet for Monday.

-- His 2.5 made three-pointers per game is the same as his prop bet total on Saturday.
+- His 2.5 made three-pointers per game is equal to his over/under on Monday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.